-I was born in Lincolnshire in 1965, later moved to Dorset, and now live in West Oxfordshire with my husband Steve and my lads, Keith and Ian.
+I was born in Lincolnshire in 1965, later moved to Dorset, and now live in West Oxfordshire with my husband Steve.
+We have two sons, Keith and Ian.

 Since I first started reading folk tales and Greek myths at about the age of five, other worlds and times, magic and mystery have fascinated me.
 As a result, my favourite subjects at school (Parkstone Girls’ Grammar School, Poole) were History, English and Latin.
 Out of school, I read as much fantasy and SF, crime and thrillers as I could get my hands on.

 Classics offered me the best way of combining all of these in a university degree, so I went to St Hilda’s College, Oxford where I studied Greek and Roman history and literature, together with only the philosophy I absolutely couldn’t avoid.
 I took up table top and live role playing and joined the Oxford University Speculative Fiction Group and read my way through their library with what I’d now consider a woeful lack of discrimination.
 I also took up Aikido, a Japanese martial art based on principles of defence, developed from ju-jitsu.
 This is also when I made those friends who have supported and encouraged me with my writing over the years, including Liz and Andy, Mike and Sue who you’ll remember if you’ve read the acknowledgements in the books.
 Helen and I have known each other since school.